eclipse-theia/theia/examples/playwright/docs/GETTING_STARTED.md

 * Example test in `tests/theia-app.test.ts`
 * Example page object in `test/page-objects/theia-app.ts`
-* Configuration files in `configs`, including the base playwright configuration at `configs/playwright.config.ts`
+* The base Playwright configuration file at `playwright.config.ts`
 * `package.json` with all required dependencies and scripts for running and debugging the tests

 Now, let's run the tests: